 What Role Does the Amplifier Play In Warmth?

-Depending on the amplifier you use, this will determine how warm the sound will get.
+Depending on the amplifier you use, will determine how warm the sound will get.
 While we feel that the JJ 12AX7 tube is the warmest, the amplifier might still be bright!

 The designer of the amplifier you use may have been interested in a brighter tone.
 As such, will have designed electronic filters to get that sound.

-While the darker tube will noticeably affect the sound of your amp, it might still be bright depending on how it is designed.
+While the darker tube will affect the sound of your amp, it might still be bright depending on how it is designed.
 So just remember that your amplifier plays a bigger role in the warmth than the tubes you use will.